Which Body Drafts Legislation In China

 The National People’s Congress (NPC): The Ultimate Legislative Authority

 The NPC is not a permanent body; it convenes annually for a session, typically lasting several weeks.
-Still, during these sessions, representatives debate and vote on proposed legislation.
+That's why during these sessions, representatives debate and vote on proposed legislation.
 Even so, the day-to-day legislative work is handled by the NPC Standing Committee, a permanent body that operates between NPC sessions.
 This division ensures that the legislative process remains efficient while maintaining the NPC’s ultimate oversight.

 The NPC Standing Committee: The Permanent Legislative Body